MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Fetch API.md

 ## Syntax explaining

-As you can see the syntax is very simple, you import the module at the top of your file, then you use the fetch variable to call the function with an url as parameter.
+As you can see the syntax is very simple, you import the module at the top of your file, then you use the fetch variable to call the function with a url as parameter.
 You use the keyword then for handling the data you get from the api and the catch keyword to handle exceptionts that the server could return.
 Here is an example to help you remember really well the syntax:

 ```javascript
 fetch(url) //call the fetch function and pass a url